survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

 This is a useful technique for your own code.
 If you have a section of code that evaluates as `false` after this process, the minifier will remove it from build completely.
 You can attach debugging specific utilities and such to your code easily this way.
-For instance you could build a powerful logging system just for development.
+For instance, you could build a powerful logging system just for development.
 Here's a small example of what that could look like:

 ```javascript
 if(process.env.NODE_ENV !== 'production') {